thepaperpilot/thepaperpilot.github.io/site/garden/digital-locality/index.md

 Having a feed of posts that's just those you follow and the stuff they've liked or shared works fairly well and can be done today in most existing social media apps.
 However, seeing the exact post that has gone through a very long chain of shares to get to you means the author of that post may be receiving more attention than they desired.
 Additionally, this method may not have enough throughout if you read a lot of posts or don't follow active people.

-The network of vouches approach to [Decentralized Moderation](/garden/decentralized-moderation/index.md) sort of expands on this type of feed, giving the user content from longer following chains and much more control over who is let into the network.
+The [Network of Vouches](/garden/network-of-vouches/index.md) approach to decentralized moderation sort of expands on this type of feed, giving the user content from longer following chains and much more control over who is let into the network.
 It's also auditable, unlike algorithmic feeds.

 #### Communal wiki editing

 A more radical approach would be treating social media more like communal wiki editing.
 That is, if engaging with a post was, rather than liking or sharing it, proposing edits to communal wiki pages it relates to.
 This would be a process of message gardening, and would likely help distributing corrections to articles, which typically spread much less far than the original incorrect information.
 It's for that reason I brought this idea up at the end of [Filter Bubbles](/garden/filter-bubbles/index.md) as a potential way to combat the spread of misinformation.

 However, wiki editing requires a lot more effort than liking or sharing currently does.
 It's also not clear how this would preserve locality without making discrete communities.
 [Commune](/garden/commune/index.md) is related to this idea but would have discrete communities (although with a bit of porosity through shared channels).
-Perhaps discrete communities could be avoided by allowing anyone to create pages, but then allow them to enter [Anarchist](/garden/anarchism/index.md) collectives that manage the page together.
-Anyone (or perhaps those within a network of vouches) can comment or propose edits to it, and through that the information spreads to members and anyone else who follows that page.
+I describe my own vision for how this could look without discrete communities in [Orchard](/garden/orchard/index.md).

 ## Obstacles